aragon/hack/docs/guides-agent-app.md

 2. The package name of an Aragon app published to [aragonPM](https://hack.aragon.org/docs/apm-intro.html) (for the Agent app this would be agent  or agent.aragonpm.eth).
 `

-So in our case, to install the Agent app, we'll run:
+So in our case, to install the Agent app, we need to run:

 ```
 dao install <your organisation name> agent --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/